RubenCentenoRoman/Optimizing-Business-with-Gaming-Behavior-Analytics/README.md

 ### Engagement Analysis:

-- Players aged 40-49 demonstrate high engagement levels, playing 137-179 minutes on average.
+- Players aged 40–49 demonstrate high engagement levels, playing 137–179 minutes on average.
 This group comprises 28% of the sample, with 60% being male.

 ### Player Level and Difficulty Insights:

-- Hours played peak at player levels 1-25 and 74-99 (both at 26%).
+- Hours played peak at player levels 1–25 and 74–99 (both at 26%).
-- Sessions per week are highest at player level 74-99 (26%).
+- Sessions per week are highest at player levels 74–99 (26%).
 - Engagement is highest with the "Easy" game difficulty, with 50% of players engaged.

 ### Weekly Engagement:

-- 40% of players who play 18-24 hours per week are from the USA.
+- 40% of players who play 18–24 hours per week are from the USA.
-- 40% of players who have weekly sessions lasting 14-19 weeks are also from the USA.
+- 40% of players who have weekly sessions lasting 14–19 weeks are also from the USA.

 ## <p align="center" name="installation">**Installation**:</p>